-Annual Allowance is the amount by which the value of your pension benefits may increase in any one year period without you potentially having to pay a tax charge.
-Details of the Annual Allowance can be found at the following website: www.gov.uk/tax-on-your-private-pension/ annual-allowance TPT will inform you if the increase in your Scheme benefits exceeds the Annual Allowance by 6th October following the end of the relevant tax year.
+Annual Allowance is is the amount by which the value of your pension benefits may usually increase in a single tax year without you having to pay a tax charge.
+Details of the Annual Allowance can be found at the following website: www.gov.uk/tax-on-your-private-pension/annual-allowance

-If you exceed the Annual Allowance in any year, you must report this to HMRC on your self-assessment tax return.
-Where the tax charge exceeds £2,000 in relation to any pension benefits held with TPT, you can ask for this to be paid by the Scheme and have your benefits reduced accordingly (this is known as "scheme pays").
-Please contact TPT for guidance if you believe you may be affected.
+On or before 6th October following the end of the applicable tax year, TPT will send you a pension savings statement if the increase in your Scheme benefits exceeds the Annual Allowance.

+If you exceed the Annual Allowance in any year, you must report this to HMRC on a selfassessment tax return.
+Where your tax charge exceeds £2,000, you can ask for this to be paid by the Scheme (to the extent that the charge relates to this Scheme) and have your benefits reduced accordingly.
+Please contact TPT for guidance if you wish to use this facility, which is known as "Scheme Pays" (see "Definitions").
 If you are retiring and taking all of your benefits from the Scheme, and you want the Scheme to pay your tax charge as detailed above, you must inform TPT before you become entitled to those benefits (please contact TPT for further details).
-If the charge is less than £2,000, you are responsible for paying this directly to HMRC.
+If your total charge for the tax year is less than £2,000, you are responsible for paying this directly to HMRC as part of the selfassessment process - you cannot use "Scheme Pays".

-If you should die, become entitled to a serious ill-health lump sum, or retire on the grounds of ill-health where you are not likely to work again, then the input value of the tax year in which the event occurs will not count towards the Annual Allowance.
+If you should die, become entitled to a serious ill-health lump sum, or retire on the grounds of ill-health such that you are not likely to work again in any capacity, then the input value of the tax year in which the event occurs will not count towards the Annual Allowance.